 Many theories have been put forward to explain variability in recruitment (Hjort 1914, Cushing 1969, Lasker 1978, Sale 1978, Iles and Sinclair 1982, Cury and Roy 1989).
 Nonetheless, it is now generally accepted that there is no single driver of recruitment, but rather recruitment is the result of “complex trophodynamic and physical processes acting over many temporal and spatial scales and throughout pre-recruit life” (Houde 2008).
 Our results are broadly consistent with this assertion, as all possible predictors except for phenology PC2 were included as significant terms in optimal models of recruitment (Fig. 1c).
 Moreover, predictors are fairly evenly distributed between variable groups (Fig. 2c).

 Half of all optimal models for recruitment included at least one significant physical predictor, reflecting the importance of the physical environment in regulating recruitment.
-For example, recruitment has been shown to be modulated by physical factors such as temperature (e.g., Francis 1993), large-scale climate dynamics (e.g., Brander 2005), and other physical processes (e.g., Brickman et al. 2001).
-Predictors for phenology and zooplankton also featured prominently in these models, as recruitment has been linked to various biotic factors such as food availability (e.g., Zenitani et al. 2007) and congruent life cycles between larvae and prey (e.g., Cushing 1990).
+For example, recruitment has been shown to be associated to physical factors such as temperature (e.g., Francis 1993), large-scale climate dynamics (e.g., Brander 2005), and other physical processes (e.g., Brickman et al. 2001).
+Predictors for phenology and zooplankton also featured prominently in these models, as recruitment has been linked to various biotic factors such as food availability (abundance and timing) ) and the match/mismatch hypothesis larvae (e.g., Cushing 1990).
 Spawning-stock biomass also featured in three of eight models (Fig. 1c).
-This is consistent with an analysis of 211 fish stocks, which revealed a persistent stock-recruitment relationship but with a limited explanatory power (Cury et al. 2014).
 In short, these results support the hypothesis that recruitment is ultimately a complex combination of abiotic and biotic processes.
+The overwhelmingly importance of environmental conditions in determining recruitment strength is consistent with an analysis of 211 fish stocks, which revealed a persistent stock-recruitment relationship but with a limited explanatory power (Cury et al. 2014), indicating the importance of accounting for in stock assessment.

 Implications of long-term shifts in the zooplankton community

 A marked long-term shift in the zooplankton community, as quantified by zooplankton PC1, featured prominently in optimal models for GSL stocks (Fig 1).
-Almost all of these models showed a decrease in the response variable with increasing principal component score, regardless of the metric they describe (results not shown).
+Almost all of these models showed a decrease in the response variable (condition, recruitment, abundance) with increasing principal component score, regardless of the metric they describe (results not shown).
 One exception is for the abundance of autumn-spawning 4R herring, which showed a strong increase with increasing zooplankton PC1.
-These results suggested that if the long-term zooplankton trend continues, GSL fish stocks will decline as a result, in terms of condition (4R & 4S autumn-spawning herring), abundance (mackerel, 4R & 4T spring-spawning herring) and recruitment (4R autumn-spawning herring).
+These results suggested that if the long-term zooplankton trend continues, many GSL fish stocks productivity should decline as a result, in terms of condition (4R & 4S autumn-spawning herring), and recruitment (4R autumn-spawning herring).
 In contrast, abundance of silver hake on the SS and recruitment of capelin on the NLS both showed positive trends with respect to zooplankton PC1, suggesting improvements if the trend persists.
-The key role played by this long-term, composite signal of suitable habitat (e.g., food quality and quantity, thermal conditions) demonstrated that zooplankton community composition is a potentially valuable index of system state when quantitatively modelling fish stock dynamics.
+The key role played by this long-term, composite signal of suitable habitat (e.g., food quality and quantity, thermal conditions) demonstrated that zooplankton community composition is a potentially valuable index of system state when quantitatively modelling fish stock dynamics, and should be considered in future ecosystem-based approaches to fish stock assessment management.

 Conclusions